yonosemanana/C_Language/README.md

 # C_Language
-My exercises from "C programming language" book
+This repository contains examples and my exercises from "C Programming Language" book by Brian Kernigan and Dennis Ritchie.